Certified Copy of Resolution to Dissolve Corporation

 It is important to note that to do this requires the resignation of your registered agent.
 If you simply cease daily operations of your business and stop paying taxes, you can end up accumulating fees and interest.

 If you need help with a certified copy of resolution to dissolve corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.